patrickgue/songbook-block/README.md

 == Description ==

-Songbook plugins for displaying songtext together with chords.
+Wordpress plugin for displaying songtext together with chords.
 This is a reimplementation of the [Songbook program](https://github.com/patrickgue/songbook).

 == Installation ==